The essentials

 Shares and investments must be valued at Open Market Value on the date of death, like every other estate asset — but uniquely, HMRC prescribes the exact method.
 Quoted shares are valued under the "quarter-up" rule: take the lower of the two closing prices quoted for the day, and add one quarter of the difference between the lower and higher prices.
 The result, multiplied across the holding, is the figure HMRC expects on the IHT411 schedule.

 Unquoted and private company shares are a different discipline altogether.
-There is no listed price, so the valuation must be built from the company's accounts, dividend history, asset base and the rights attached to the shareholding — and it may be reviewed by HMRC's specialist Shares and Assets Valuation (SAV) team.
-Professional valuation is essential here, both to establish a defensible figure and to apply any minority discounts correctly.
+There is no listed price, so the valuation is built from the company's accounts, dividend history, asset base and the rights attached to the holding, and it may be reviewed by HMRC's Shares and Assets Valuation team.
+Specialist professional input is strongly advisable where material judgement or a minority discount is involved.